 How did I get started in fruit?
 My interest began at the age of 5.
 My parents had just bought a large lot in what was then a new subdivision.
-I was terrified at the thought of moving from my happy home to this new site, dealing with a new house, new school and having to meet new friends.
-Too much NEW for a 5 year-old!
+I was terrified at the thought of moving from my happy home to this new site, dealing with a new house, a new school, and having to meet new friends.
+Too much NEW for a 5-year-old!

 Growing fruits can be addictive, however.
 When to stop?
 There is always one more variety desired.
 Perhaps squeeze another tree in the corner of the yard?
 Grow a dwarf blueberry or raspberry in a tub on the patio?
 Plant columnar or espalier apple trees to save on space?
 The prospects are endless and the rewards can be great.
 You will never have too much fruit as friends are always willing to help out with this problem.